Switching from Drip to ConvertKit

 Enter your Drip API key, click to continue the import, and all of your Subscribers will be brought over!

 Optional: Import Your Subscribers Manually

 If you need to (or want to) import Subscribers manually, follow these instructions.
-The main reason people would do this is to import all the custom fields they have in Drip to ConvertKit.

 - If you don't have any Subscribers yet, add yourself by clicking the + button and entering your information.

 - Click on "+ Add a new field" link below the default field.

 - Name and add as many fields as needed!